mentegago/CameraPlus/README.md

 		For Steam: \steamapps\common\Beat Saber\
 		(The folder that contains Beat Saber.exe)
 	3b.
 Done!
 You've installed the CameraPlus Plugin.

+# Make sure to disable the base game's "Smooth Camera" If you wish to use CameraPlus
+The latest version will automatically force SmoothCamera to turn off.
+If you want to turn it on, please change the setting in UserData/CameraPlus.ini.
+(See RootConfig below).

 # Usage
 To edit the settings of any camera in real time, right click on the Beat Saber game window!
 A context menu will appear with options specific to the camera that you right clicked on!